dmbarbour/wikilon/docs/AwelonLang.md

 ## Data

 Awelon language optimizes embedded representations for numbers and texts.
-Numbers leverage predefined words like `42`.
+Numbers are simply implicitly defined words like `42`.
 Texts have two embeddings, inline like `"hello, world!"` or multi-line:

         "
          multi-line texts starts with `" LF` (34, 10)